 The challenge cricket clubs have is that many members don’t switch back on to cricket until April or May - but bills and costs aren’t so flexible!

-2. Explain the direction of the club for 2020
+2. Explain the direction of the club

 What do you want to achieve?
 What is coming up to look forward to?
 Crucially, how does getting membership fees in early help with this broader picture?